deathworlders/online/content/books/deathworlders/chapter-00-kevin-jenkins-experience.md

 Jenkins later explained to me that Charlotte had praised what she saw as a war between her own religion against another, rival one.

-"It's crazy".
+"It's crazy!"
 He complained to me, in private.
 "They're both products of the same religious root anyway!"

 I began to suspect, however, that Jenkins had not been entirely fair about his